 What is agoraphobia?

-- you worry that if you have a panic attack you won’t be able to get away easily or that nobody will be able to help you
+- You worry that if you have a panic attack, you won’t be able to get away easily or that no one will be able to help you.

-- you agree to go to certain places only in the company of others
+- You agree to go to certain places only if someone goes with you.